AL-SAFWAN/tms/README.md

 # Ticket Management System (TMS)
 This application is a comprehensive **Ticket Management System** designed to optimize the handling of support requests within organizations.
-It introduces a role-based access control system specifically tailored for three primary user roles: **Requesters**, **Helpdesk Agents**, and **Administrators**.
+It introduces a role-based access control system specifically tailored for three primary user roles: **Requesters**, **Helpdesk Agents**, and **SysAdmins**.

-- **Requesters** have the ability to easily submit and track their support tickets, ensuring transparent communication of their issues or requests.
-This feature is pivotal for users who require support, enabling them to communicate their needs effectively and monitor the progress of their requests.
+- **Requesters**: Have the ability to create, read and update, their own tickets, comments and ticket priorities.
+They can only view there own tickets

-- **Helpdesk Agents** are tasked with the crucial role of efficiently addressing and resolving the tickets.
-They possess the capability to view all submitted tickets, update statuses, and add comments or solutions.
-This role is fundamental to the operational aspect of the system, ensuring that support requests are handled promptly and proficiently.
+- **Helpdesk Agents**: Can do the above, and create read update for all tickets including ticket resolution date, status and assigned agent.
+They can view all tickets and they're assigned tickets.

-- **Administrators** maintain overarching control over the system, with functionalities that include managing users, tickets, and overseeing all system activities.
-Their responsibilities extend to adding or removing users and ensuring the quality and efficiency of the ticket resolution process.
-Administrators ensure the system runs smoothly and effectively, adhering to organizational standards and expectations.
+- **Administrators**: Can do the above, and create, read, update, delete, all users, tickets, comments and system activities.

 ## Background Information